 One of the main issues I find across the information security industry is that we constantly need to justify our existence.
-IT has been the traditional cost centre, but businesses have slowly realized they need to spend on IT to enable their businesses.
+Organizations have slowly realized they need to spend on IT to enable their businesses.
 Information security, on the other hand, is the team that is constantly preventing the business from freely doing as they please.
+IT is seen as a driver of success, and security can be, too.
+The security team just needs to learn how to enable the business.

-What businesses do understand, however, is risk.
-If they understand the risks that they associate with a certain action, they will likely think twice before freely gallivanting in the WWW (Wild Wild Web).
-As such, we as security professionals need to ensure that we are providing data to the business, so that they understand what it is we do and how it is we go about protecting them.
+As such, we as security professionals need to ensure we are providing data to the business, so they understand what it is we do and how it is we go about protecting them.

 As technical folks, it’s easy for us to get caught up in the details.
 What we often forget is that executives and business-minded individuals have no idea what we’re talking about.
 They just smile and nod, but when it’s time to pull out the chequebook to fund an information security project, they won’t be able to justify the cost.